giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

 There is one example of a versioned base in the `gitops-template` repository for capo [v0.6.0](https://github.com/giantswarm/gitops-template/tree/main/bases/clusters/capo/>=v0.6.0) as major changes were introduced to the `values.yaml` in the [cluster-openstack v0.6.0 release](https://github.com/giantswarm/cluster-openstack/releases/tag/v0.6.0).

 **IMPORTANT**, despite the below instructions referencing `kubectl-gs` for templating configuration, `kubectl-gs` generates configuration for the most recent schema only.
-If you configure a base for older versions of the cluster app, it's advised to check what is generated against the version-specific `values.yaml`.
+If you configure a base for older versions of the cluster app, it's advised to check what's generated against the version-specific `values.yaml`.

-In this example we're creating a custom version for capa base:
+In this example we're creating a custom version for AWS base:

 1. Create a directory structure: